cjams/whispertux/README.md

 You can say 'tux enter' to simulate Enter keypress after you're done speaking for automated carriage return.

+You can also add overrides that will replace words before writing the final output text.
+For example, if you want every instance of 'duck' to be replaced by 'squirrel', you would add an override in the Word Overrides section with Original being 'duck'.

 ## Configuration

 Settings are stored in `~/.config/whispertux/config.json`: